Panopticon-Project/panopticon-Gallmaker/README.md

   * Monitor for file creation and files transferred within a network over SMB.
   * Unusual processes with external network connections creating files on-system may be suspicious.
   * Use of utilities, such as FTP, that does not normally occur may also be suspicious.
-  * Analyze network data for uncommon data flows (e.g., a client sending significantly more data than it receives from a server).
+  * Analyse network data for uncommon data flows (e.g., a client sending significantly more data than it receives from a server).
   * Processes utilizing the network that do not normally have network communication or have never been seen before are suspicious.
-  * Analyze packet contents to detect communications that do not follow the expected protocol behavior for the port that is being used.
+  * Analyse packet contents to detect communications that do not follow the expected protocol behavior for the port that is being used.

 ### Course of Action
 * [Spearphishing Attachment](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group)
   * Network intrusion prevention systems and systems designed to scan and remove malicious email attachments can be used to block activity.
-  * Block unknown or unused attachments by default that should not be transmitted over email as a best practice to prevent some vectors, such as .scr, .exe, .pif, .cpl, etc. Some email scanning devices can open and analyze compressed and encrypted formats, such as zip and rar that may be used to conceal malicious attachments in Obfuscated Files or Information.
+  * Block unknown or unused attachments by default that should not be transmitted over email as a best practice to prevent some vectors, such as .scr, .exe, .pif, .cpl, etc. Some email scanning devices can open and analyse compressed and encrypted formats, such as zip and rar that may be used to conceal malicious attachments in Obfuscated Files or Information.
   * Users can be trained to identify social engineering techniques and spearphishing emails.
   * To prevent the attachments from executing, application whitelisting can be used.
   * Anti-virus can also automatically quarantine suspicious files.